 So, say it with me, “For bone strength and any other health issue, the most important thing we can do for ourselves is ditching the processed crap and eating real food.”
 If you have digestive issues, time to figure out the underlying causes.
 Get your gut on the road to health so that absorption of these minerals is possible.

 - Beans, especially white beans (makes a great soup base instead of milk)

 - Yogurt and cheese (good quality sources, of course)

 - Leafy greens, including kale and broccoli

 Ditch the DC (or the Coke Zero)

-Soda contains high levels of Phosphoric Acid, which leeches out calcium from our bones and creates structural instability.
+Soda contains high phosphoric acid levels, which leeches out calcium from our bones and creates structural instability.
 Plus, those artificial sweeteners gunk up your liver and give you cancer, so there is pretty much no excuse for keeping this vice around.
-If it’s the bubbles you’re after, switch to seltzer water and add a splash of juice or a lemon for flavor.
-If its the caffeine, go for green tea.
+If it’s the bubbles you’re after, switch to seltzer water and add a splash of juice or lemon for flavor.
+If it’s the caffeine, go for green tea.